DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 ![Device with Sensors](/static/images/device%20with%20sensors.png)

+Some comments and data on most recent test results can be found [here](Non-human%20Detection%20Results.md)!

 # Humble Beginnings

 I started out just being able to see the sensor messages in Arduino IDE, and I only had an ESP32 to use as the MCU so it took a bit of tinkering to even get started: